-The most common symptom of foot pain is an uncomfortable feeling or pain around the ankle, toes or the entire foot.
+The most common symptom is an uncomfortable feeling or pain around the ankle, toes or the entire foot.
 Such pain is often accompanied by swelling and/or tenderness when touching the foot.
 The pain associated with a foot injury is typically proportional to the severity of the injury.
 For instance, a small ligament tear will cause much less pain than a complete tear or a broken bone in the foot.

-When an athlete experiences foot pain, it is vital to seek professional sports medicine help right away.
+When an athlete experiences pain, it is vital to seek professional sports medicine help right away.
 A sports medicine doctor can properly diagnose the condition and recommend an appropriate course of treatment.

 Athletes are encouraged to contact Dr. Bob Meyer at the Spinal Rehab and Sports Medicine clinic today.
 Dr. Bob will perform tests, such as an x-ray or CT scan, to determine the extent of damage to the foot.
 He will then recommend the best course of sports injury treatment.
 Injuries to the foot are commonly treated using EPAT Laser Pulse Therapy to help you quickly recover from your injury.